Learn how rocks, minerals, soils and landforms are shaped over time.

 A number of NSW karst environments are on private land.
 OEH has produced fact sheets to assist landholders in managing these environments.

-Support may be obtained from OEH which works with other government agencies, the community and volunteer organisations on a range of karst-related issues.
+Support may be obtained from OEH.
+We work with other government agencies, the community and volunteer organisations on a range of karst-related issues.

 Visiting NSW karst and caves